 With a very simple top menu navigation, the Harbortouch website provides users all the relevant information in an easy to find menu system.
 The content seamlessly flows from one section to another, ultimately pointing the user to making contact and purchasing the Harbortouch system.

 Contracted in 2008 by Interviewstream to work on their existing website, applications, and print marketing materials, I took their main corporate website and simplified the User Interface so that information is more accessible to the end user.

 This simplification helped guide users toward information on the application that they were seeking; helping them make decisions on using the application for their business or personal use.

 I created Babysteps to run on Plus Three's proprietary Content Management System (CMS).
 Complete with blogs, news articles, events, and a social network Babysteps seeks to connect new parents and parents to be to share their stories and learn from each other.

-I've worked in the industry for over 6 years and last worked with Ebay Enterprise building webstores for Toys R Us and PetSmart.
-I offer a combination of code, design, and marketing to help you achieve your online goals.
+I've worked in the industry for over 7 years, last working with Bank of America, designing and building their Benefits OnLine web product.
+Prior to that I worked with Ebay Enterprise, building webstores for Toys R Us and PetSmart.
+I offer a combination of code, sketches, storyboards, and wireframes to help clients realize their goals.

 I'm currently taking on new projects, so get in touch with me to build your next big idea.

 I first sit down with a client to find out what their needs are.
 Great design is not how something looks but how it works.
 So I explore what a client needs their site to do so I can ensure that it works for them and their clients.

 I next use pencil and paper and begin creating schematics and wireframing, giving careful thought to position, size and proportions.
 The next step is delving into Photoshop to finalise the wireframes to ensure an intuitive user interface and great functionality.